John Adler

-Only a few months after leaving the House, Adler unexpectedly died after suffering from endocarditis as a result of getting a staph infection.
-In 2012, his widow Shelley announced her candidacy for the seat, but she ended up losing to Runyan.
+Only a few months after leaving the House, Adler unexpectedly died after suffering from endocarditis as a result of getting a staphylococcal infection.

 Early life and education

 Adler was born in Philadelphia, the son of Mary Louise (née Beatty) and John Herbert Adler.
 His ancestry included German (including Bavarian), English, and Irish.
 He moved to Haddonfield, New Jersey when he was two years old.
 His father owned a small dry cleaning store.
 When Adler was in high school, his father died after a series of heart attacks.
 Adler and his mother lost the family business, and survived off his father's Social Security benefits for widows and minors.
 He attended Haddonfield Memorial High School.
 He earned a Bachelor of Arts degree in government from Harvard College and a Juris Doctor from Harvard Law School.
 He paid for law school through student loans, grants, and working odd jobs throughout college.

 Early political career

 From 1988 until 1989, Adler served on the Cherry Hill Township Council.
 While serving on the council, Adler passed the township's ethics ordinance.

 In 1990, Adler challenged incumbent Jim Saxton for his seat in New Jersey's 3rd Congressional District.
 Adler was defeated by Saxton by a margin of 60% to 40%.